 Among the tested cultivars, the maximum average yield per tree (17.17 kg) was recorded in Goma Priyanka, followed by CISH-J-37 (14.53 kg) and CISH-J-42 (13.59 kg), whereas AJG-85 exhibited the lowest yield (13.36 kg).
-The higher yield in Goma Priyanka may be attributed to its vigorous vegetative growth, larger canopy volume, and enhanced photosynthetic efficiency, which collectively favour greater fruit set and fruit retention.
+The higher yield in Goma Priyanka may be attributed to its vigorous vegetative growth, larger canopy volume and enhanced photosynthetic efficiency, which collectively favour greater fruit set and fruit retention.
 These findings are in conformity with those of Kumar et al. (2020) and Bhatnagar et al. (2017), who reported that Goma Priyanka consistently outperformed other Jamun cultivars in terms of fruit yield under semi-arid and central Indian conditions.
 Reddy et al. (2022) also observed that higher canopy volume and leaf area index significantly enhance fruit yield in Jamun by improving source–sink relationships under subtropical conditions.

 The fruit weight ranged from 12.47 g (AJG-85) to 16.16 g (Goma Priyanka).
 The superior fruit weight in Goma Priyanka could be due to better assimilate partitioning and prolonged fruit development phase.
 Similar trends were reported by Singh et al. (2018), who found that fruit size and weight are genotype-dependent and positively correlated with vegetative vigour and canopy volume.
 Nayak et al. (2021) also emphasized that genotypes with longer fruit development periods tend to accumulate higher dry matter and soluble sugars, thereby increasing fruit weight and market appeal.